Charlotte for Ever

-Charlotte for Ever is the debut album by Anglo-French musician and actress Charlotte Gainsbourg, released in 1986.
+Charlotte for Ever is the debut studio album by Anglo-French musician and actress Charlotte Gainsbourg, released in 1986.
 All songs except #8 (music by Soviet composer Matvei Blanter) were written by her father, Serge Gainsbourg.
 In parts of the world, the album was released under the controversial title "Lemon Incest".
 Mercury Records re-released the album in France in 2007 under the Lemon Incest title.